Long Story "Short"

 Also see the famous "FMT" website by Connie Marshall, K5CM, for information about his informal frequency measuring tests (FMTs) where participants often have errors of just a few millihertz, and some of the methods they use to do it.
 Connie also sponsors and moderates a welcoming and helpful discussion group on Yahoo called FMT-nuts where frequency-measuring enthusiasts discuss their equipment, methods and results, as well as related frequency and time matters.

-In the ARRL Frequency Measuring Tests (FMT) I have almost always achieved average absolute errors of 2 hertz or less, and usually less than 1 hertz, and with an average of several measurements, sometimes achieving accuracies of a few tens of millihertz (mHz).
-Indeed, some Amateurs do this routinely, for example, N8UR and VE2IQ At this level of precision, Doppler shifting of the signal by relative motion in the ionosphere can be a real problem and is often the limiting factor in anyone's practical results.
+In the ARRL Frequency Measuring Tests (FMT) I have almost always achieved average absolute errors of 1 hertz or less, and with an average of several measurements, sometimes achieving accuracies of a few tens of millihertz (mHz).
+Indeed, some Amateurs do this routinely, for example, N8UR and VE2IQ Be aware that at this level of precision, Doppler shifting of the signal caused by relative motion in the ionosphere can be a real problem and is often the limiting factor in anyone's practical results.

 I hope that some of these ideas will be useful to you.
 You are welcome to contact me to discuss any of the ideas here, but please be aware that there are many people who are better at this than I am.